-Founded in 2010, Longva+Carpenter is a collaborative partnership with Norwegian multi-media artist Terese Longva and US performance/installation artist Laurel Jay Carpenter.
+Founded in 2010, Longva+Carpenter is a collaborative partnership with Norwegian multi-media artist Terese Longva and US visual art performer Laurel Jay Carpenter.
 As interdisciplinary artists, Longva+Carpenter share interests in site, duration and the accumulation of action.
 The pair collaborates to present new works that manipulate the body and time in their investigation of personal longings, feminist ideologies and political urgencies.

-Most recently, Longva+Carpenter presented new work at Art Ii Biennial, Finland; Kunsthaus Essen, Germany; NOoSPHERE Arts, New York City; International Festival of Ephemeral Art, Poland; as well as Between Sky & Sea International Festival on Herdla Island, and the Kunstbanken Hedmark Performance Festival in Hamar, both in Norway.
+More recently, Longva+Carpenter presented new work at the Prague Quadrennial, Czechia; Art Ii Biennial, Finland; Kunsthaus Essen, Germany; NOoSPHERE Arts, New York City; International Festival of Ephemeral Art, Poland; as well as the Between Sky & Sea International Festival on Herdla Island, and the Kunstbanken Hedmark Performance Festival in Hamar, both in Norway.